civol/HDLRuby/README.md

 ### Modifying the generation behavior

-The main purpose of allowing global and local extensions for hardware constructs is to give the user the possibility implements its own synthesis methods.
+The main purpose of allowing global and local extensions for hardware constructs is to give the user the possibility to implement its synthesis methods.
 For example, one may want to implement some algorithm for a given kind of system.
 For that purpose, the user can define an abstract system (without any hardware content), that holds the specific algorithm as follows:

 ```ruby
 system(:my_base) {}